pooya-dehghan/educational_ministry_irp/README.md

 - Go to http://localhost:8000/admin/ ↗ and log in with your superuser credentials.

-# Backend Views
-As a back-end developer, here are some of the key views and endpoints that you'll want to be aware of:

-- school/api/v1/list/: This endpoint returns a list of all schools in the system.
-- school/api/v1/<int:pk>/: This endpoint use for create update and delete a school in the system.
-- student/api/v1/list/: This endpoint returns a list of all students in the system.
-- student/api/v1/<int:pk>/: This endpoint use for create update and delete a student in the system.
-- accounts/api/v1/registration/: endpoint for user registration.

-- accounts/api/v1/jwt/create/ endpoint is typically used for creating access and refresh token
-- /accounts/api/v1/jwt/refresh/ endpoint is used for refreshing user access tokens
-- accounts/api/v1/jwt/verify/ endpoint is used for validating user tokens.
-- accounts/api/v1/login/ : this endpoint is for login :))))

 # Install the dependencies of client side and run it: